|

 it.
 You should use a combination of strong and mild spices to add color

-and compliment the flavor of the food.
+flavor of the food.
 There are many recipes and

 ready prepared rubs.
 The rub you use is really just your personal